Nissan Terra: Brunei

+Middle East

-The facelifted Terra was launched in GCC markets in November 2020 as the X-Terra.
+The facelifted Terra was launched in GCC markets on 25 November 2020 as the X-Terra.
 It also underwent a major update on the front fascia, rear fascia, and dashboard design.
-The GCC market X-Terra is offered in SE, Titanium and Platinum trim levels, all of which are powered by a 2.5-liter QR25DE petrol engine.
-The facelifted Terra was also launched in Thailand on 19 August 2021.
-With this facelift, it received upgraded safety and tech.
-In the Philippines, the facelifted Terra was released on 1 September 2021.
-In Indonesia, the facelifted Terra was introduced on 11 August 2022 at the 29th Gaikindo Indonesia International Auto Show, after nearly a three-year hiatus, while sales began on 10 March 2023 after being launched at the 2nd Gaikindo Jakarta Auto Week.
+The GCC market X-Terra is offered in SE, Titanium, and Platinum trim levels, all of which are powered by a 2.5-litre QR25DE petrol engine.

+Iran

+The Fengdu Paladin was introduced as the LEO-MX8 in February 2022 but in 2024 Persia Khodro started the production of it under the name of Manian Terra.
+Persia Khodro advertises it as a Nissan Terra bin spite of its Chinese origins.